81 Important agile terminologies you need to know

 Personas are made-up biographies of hypothetical users of a future product.

-40. Planning Poker
+40. Planning poker

 Agile teams employ this method of estimation.
 Each team member “plays” a card with a numerical value corresponding to a user story point estimate.